Top Page >> School Life >> Learning about Living in Japan

 Currency and Prices in Japan

-The currency of Japan is the yen.
+The currencyof Japan is the yen.

-Coins come in 6 denominations: 1 yen, 5 yen, 10 yen, 50 yen, 100 yen, and 500 yen.
+There are six types of coins: 1 yen, 5 yen, 10 yen, 50 yen, 100 yen, and 500 yen.

 Convenience Stores